pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/ppr-frontend/sections/pulsar-user-account.md

 Pulsar respects your privacy.
 We don't want to feel intrusive, and we especially don't want the responsibility of managing your sensitive information.

-That's why when you create a User Account with Pulsar there are only three pieces of information stored about you:
+That's why we store only three pieces of information about you when you create a Pulsar user account:

 - Your GitHub Account Username.
 - Your GitHub Gravatar Image URL.